mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

     The idea that my partner and I will be bringing something new onto the table is deeply intriguing.
 In some weird way, we felt it in our guts at the time when we're surveying titles that this particular project can really go far.
 	<br>
 	<br>
 	That being said, please **do not mistaken my reasoning** as implying that **only fully original projects are good ones**.
-That could not stray further from the truth.
-Just because your proposed system is new doesn't always mean that it's good.
+That could not stray further from the truth. **Just because your proposed system is new doesn't always mean that it's good**.
 	<br>
 	<br>
 	Similar systems related to your project could have already existed in status quo (in fact, that's **most likely the case**) and you can still add the 'wow' factor by improving it further.
-How to do that depends on the type of project that you will be doing and it's part of the challenge of doing your FYP.
+How to do that and what exactly defines a 'wow' factor depends a lot on the type of project that you will be doing and it's part of the challenge of doing your FYP.
 	<br>
 	<br>
 3. **Complexity in Scope**